Clodia (wife of Metellus)

 Clodia (born Claudia, c.
 95 or 94 BC), nicknamed Quadrantaria ("Quarter", from quadrantarius, the price of a visit to the public baths), Nola ("The Unwilling", from the verb nolo, in sarcastic reference to her alleged wantonness), Medea Palatina ("Medea of the Palatine") by Cicero (see below), and occasionally referred to in scholarship as Clodia Metelli ("Metellus's Clodia"), was one of three known daughters of the ancient Roman patrician Appius Claudius Pulcher.

-Like many other women of the Roman elite, Clodia was very well educated in Greek and Philosophy, with a special talent for writing poetry.
+Like many other women of the Roman elite, Clodia was very well-educated in Greek and philosophy, with a special talent for writing poetry.
 Her life, which was characterized by perpetual scandal, is immortalized in the writings of Marcus Tullius Cicero and, it is generally believed, in the poems of Gaius Valerius Catullus.

 Biography

 Early life

-Clodia Metelli was born into the ancient Roman family of Claudii.
-This was an established, aristocratic family whose history stretched back into the legends of Ancient Rome and who were active in the political construct of the City serving as consuls and senators onwards from the third century BCE.
+Clodia Metelli was born into the ancient Roman family of the Claudii.
+This was an established, aristocratic family whose history stretched back into the legends of Ancient Rome and who were active in the political construct of the city serving as consuls and senators onwards from the third century BC.
 She was born circa 97 BC, a daughter of Appius Claudius Pulcher, but her mother is unknown.
 Many historians believe she was a Caecilia Metella, possibly Caecilia Metella Balearica, or her cousin, Caecilia Metella daughter of Lucius Caecilius Metellus Diadematus.
 Another theory is that she was a Servilia Caepione.
-Clodia had three brothers: Appius Claudius Pulcher (consul in 54 BC), Gaius Claudius Pulcher (praetor in 56 BC), and Publius Clodius Pulcher (tribune of the plebs in 58 BC); and four sisters, the younger two of whom were married to Quintus Marcius Rex and Lucullus respectively.
+Clodia had three brothers: Appius Claudius Pulcher (consul in 54 BC), Gaius Claudius Pulcher (praetor in 56 BC), and Publius Clodius Pulcher (tribune of the plebs in 58 BC); and two sisters, who were married to Quintus Marcius Rex and Lucullus respectively.
 It is not certain whether Clodia was the eldest or a middle daughter, it is only known that she was not the youngest sister.
 Along with her brother Clodius, she changed her patrician name from Claudia to Clodia, with a plebeian connotation.

-The Claudii Family History

-This was an ancient patrician family, meaning they belonged to the Roman elite.
-Roman society was divided into two groups, the patricians and the plebeians, the former carrying more political power than the latter.
-The Claudii family held an established place in the legends of Rome, all paying tribute to their courage and nobility.
-An example of such stories being when a statue of Phrygian Goddess Cybele was being transported to Rome on a barge, but the barge became grounded in the riverbank mud.
-The statue was accompanied by some of the noblest Roman women one of whom was a member of the Claudii family called Claudia.
-She prayed to be able to move the barge as proof of her chastity, and this she accomplished.
-Such stories laid the foundation for the high regard in which the Gens Claudii was held in the eyes of the general public.